If you purchase an independently reviewed product or service through a link on our website, Indiewire may receive an affiliate commission.

 The Criterion edition of the groundbreaking Oscar-winning phenomenon “Parasite” includes features approved by director Bong Joon Ho, with a new 4K digital master, commentary from director Bong, a black and white version of the film with a new introduction by Bong, new interviews with Bong and his crew, a master class featuring Bong from the 2019 Lumière Festival, and more.

-Fact: It costs less to buy the Blu-ray release of “1917” than it would to rent the film on Amazon or Apple TV — so why not purchase your own copy of Sam Mendes’ World War I drama, which comes complete with a complimentary digital copy?
+It costs just $6 to own “1917” — so why not purchase a copy of Sam Mendes’ World War I drama, which comes complete with a complimentary digital copy?

 Watch Keanu Reeves kick ass with this Blu-ray and DVD set featuring the first three films in this action franchise about an ex-assassin who returns to the game after the death of his wife (and puppy).